The Future – What can I do with a major in Event Management?

 - Several students have also gone on to attend graduate school

-Dr. Vern Biaett, CFEE, Assistant Professor of Event Management is the curriculum coordinator and has been at HPU since 2014.
-Previous experience includes 8 years as a faculty associate at Arizona State where he taught special event courses in a certificate program he co-created and 30 years as a practitioner including event manager for both the city of Phoenix Office of Special Events and the city of Glendale Marketing Department.
+Dr. Vern Biaett, CFEE, Assistant Professor of Event Management, the founding department chair and curriculum coordinator, has been at HPU since 2014.
+Previous academic experience includes 8 years as an instructor and faculty associate at Arizona State where he taught special event courses in a certificate program he co-created.
+Before this he spent 30 years as a practitioner including event manager for both the city of Phoenix Office of Special Events and the city of Glendale Marketing Department.
 His favorite course – The Rhetoric of Festivals & Events – Experience Design where he introduces students to strategies used to create great experiences and the philosophical foundations of festivals and events.

 Dr. Brianna Clark, Assistant Professor of Event Management joined the program in fall 2018.
 She previously taught at Temple University in the School of Tourism and Hospitality Management where she designed, implemented and lead community based learning classes that focused on hands-on experience.
 Her favorite course – The Administration of Festivals & Events where she instructs students in the finer points of leadership, volunteer management, and board governance.